Tropical mirror symmetry for elliptic curves: Introduction

-In part \ref{ap-corres} of the Appendix, we prove the Correspondence Theorem \ref{thm-corres}.
+In the Appendix, we prove the Correspondence Theorem \ref{thm-corres}.
 It could be deduced from the Correspondence Theorem in \cite{BBM10}, for the sake of completeness however we include our own proof here which uses combinatorial methods involving the symmetric group.

-In part \ref{ap-comp} of the Appendix, we describe our {\sc Singular} package that can be used to compute Hurwitz numbers of elliptic curves resp.\ Feynman integrals.

 \emph{Acknowledgements}.
-We would like to thank Arend Bayer, Erwan Brugall\'{e}, Albrecht Klemm, Laura Matusevich and Rainer Schulze-Pillot for helpful discussions.
+We would like to thank Arend Bayer, Erwan Brugall\'{e}, Elise Goujard, Albrecht Klemm, Laura Matusevich, Martin M\"oller, and Rainer Schulze-Pillot for helpful discussions.
 Part of this work was accomplished during the third and fourth author's stay at the Max-Planck-Institute for Mathematics in Bonn.
 We thank the MPI for hospitality.
-The research of the second author was supported by the Alfried Krupp prize for young University Teachers of the Krupp foundation and a grant by the ERC.
+The research of the second author is supported by the Alfried Krupp Prize for Young University Teachers of the Krupp foundation and the research leading to these results receives funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant agreement n.
+335220 - AQSER.
 The fourth author is partially supported by DFG-grant MA 4797/3-2.
+The first and fourth author acknowledge support of DFG-SPP 1489.
+We thank an anonymous referee for useful comments on an earlier version of this work.